Rachelchong23/Rachelchong23/Hello.md

 - 👋 Hi, I’m @Rachelchong23
 - 👀 I’m interested in Design, Interactive Machine learning driven design, Data visualisation.
 You can find my portfolio at rachelchong.cargo.site
-- 🌱 I’m currently learning Python, R and SQL
+- 🌱 I’m currently learning Python, R, SQL, next on the list d3.js and kedro
 - 📫 You can reach me at rachelchongwc@gmail.com

 <!---